hanzoai/ROCm/docs/compatibility/compatibility-matrix.rst

    .. rubric:: Footnotes

    .. [#os-compatibility-past-60] Some operating systems are supported on specific GPUs.
-For detailed information, see the latest :ref:`supported_distributions`.
-For version specific information, see `ROCm 7.1.1 <https://rocm.docs.amd.com/projects/install-on-linux/en/docs-7.1.1/reference/system-requirements.html#supported-operating-systems>`_, `ROCm 7.1.0 <https://rocm.docs.amd.com/projects/install-on-linux/en/docs-7.1.0/reference/system-requirements.html#supported-operating-systems>`_, and `ROCm 6.4.0 <https://rocm.docs.amd.com/projects/install-on-linux/en/docs-6.4.0/reference/system-requirements.html#supported-operating-systems>`_.
+For detailed information, see :ref:`supported_distributions` and select the required ROCm version for version specific support.
    .. [#gpu-compatibility-past-60] Some GPUs have limited operating system support.
-For detailed information, see the latest :ref:`supported_GPUs`.
-For version specific information, see `ROCm 7.1.1 <https://rocm.docs.amd.com/projects/install-on-linux/en/docs-7.1.1/reference/system-requirements.html#supported-gpus>`_, `ROCm 7.1.0 <https://rocm.docs.amd.com/projects/install-on-linux/en/docs-7.1.0/reference/system-requirements.html#supported-gpus>`_, and `ROCm 6.4.0 <https://rocm.docs.amd.com/projects/install-on-linux/en/docs-6.4.0/reference/system-requirements.html#supported-gpus>`_.
+For detailed information, see :ref:`supported_GPUs` and select the required ROCm version for version specific support.
    .. [#tf-mi350-past-60] TensorFlow 2.17.1 is not supported on AMD Instinct MI350 Series GPUs.
 Use TensorFlow 2.19.1 or 2.18.1 with MI350 Series GPUs instead.
    .. [#verl_compat-past-60] verl is supported only on ROCm 6.2.0.
    .. [#stanford-megatron-lm_compat-past-60] Stanford Megatron-LM is supported only on ROCm 6.3.0.